Updated September 2, 2020

 Can I bring my dog and/or child on a hike?

 Dogs on a leash and children are usually welcome on hikes, although not all hikes are suitable in length or difficulty for those with very short legs.
-It’s best to call the hike leader or contact us to ensure your dog and/or child will enjoy the hike.
+It’s best to call the hike leader to ensure your dog and/or child will enjoy the hike.
 Please also be sure to clean up after your pets.

 Is it OK to ski/cycle/snow-mobile/horseback-ride on MTA trails?